 - New Mantua Grain & Supply – lawn & garden shop

-Every month members of the Executive Arrangements team explore a different part of our region’s neighborhoods, schools, cultural amenities, outdoor recreation and amenities so we can pass along the newest info to your candidates and new hires as they contemplate their relocation to the Cleveland/Akron area.
+Every month members of the Executive Arrangements team explore a different part of our region’s neighborhoods, schools, cultural amenities, outdoor recreation and resources so we can pass along the newest info to your candidates and new hires as they contemplate their relocation to the Cleveland/Akron area.
 If you need help with talent attraction and employee retention, call us at 216.231.9311